Block-Sim/BlockSim/README.md

 # BlockSim

-## Blockchain Adventure - A Gamified Blockchain Learning Experience
+## Blockchain Adventure Simulator - A Gamified Blockchain Learning Experience

 Project Objective: To simplify and demystify blockchain technology for newcomers through an interactive game.
 This game will familiarize players with various blockchain concepts and products, such as DEXes, staking, and trading, using a playful and educational approach.